-Contains 10 Videos
+Contains over 10 Videos

 Scientists and engineers have made great strides in recent years with prosthetics and orthotics.
 In this programme we discuss how designers are striving to simulate the anatomy and physiology of missing limbs.
 Though some prosthetics are simple and minimally functional, others are complex bionic artificial limbs with improved designs, using advanced hydraulics, lightweight materials such as carbon fibre, and computer microprocessors and sensors.
 Show Less

 This video will assist students in identifying the work-specific hazards associated with welding including electrical safety, light and heat, confined spaces, manual handling, and metal fumes and gases.
 Units of Competency: CPCPCM2043A - Carry out WHS requirements AURVTW2003 - Carry out gas metal arc welding procedures CPCCOHS1001A - Work safely in the construction industry.
 Warning: this programme contains graphic imagery that some viewers may find disturbing.
 Show Less

 This video presents the potential hazards and the correct use of, angle grinders, jack-hammers, circular saws, and power drills.
 Using examples and commentary from a Master Builder, a practical guide of how to use each power tool is demonstrated and explained.
 Units of Competency: CPCCOHS1001A - Work safely in the construction industry.
 CPCPCM2043A - Carry out WHS requirements.
 Warning: this program contains graphic imagery that some viewers may find disturbing.
 Show Less